Significance of Bayesian Model-Based Approaches in Oncology Trials: An Interview with Dr. Satrajit Roychoudhury

-On June 17, 2020, Cytel is conducting a webinar with Dr. Satrajit Roychoudhury, Senior Director, Statistical Research and Data Science Center, Pfizer.
-Dr. Roychoudhury will be talking about practical model-based approaches for phase I oncology trials.
+Cytel conducted a webinar with Dr. Satrajit Roychoudhury, Senior Director, Statistical Research and Data Science Center, Pfizer.
+Dr. Roychoudhury talked about practical model-based approaches for phase I oncology trials.
 This webinar is a part of Cytel’s “Introduction to Complex Innovative Trial Designs” webinar series.
-You can register by clicking on the button below.
+You can watch the recording by clicking on the button below.

 In this blog, we bring to you an insightful interview with Dr. Satrajit Roychoudhury where he talks to us about his interest in statistics, explains the concept of Bayesian model-based approaches and their importance in oncology trials.